stereopickle/DS_movie_EDA/README.md

 ![Distribution of Studio](PNG/Studio_Distribution.png)

-3. Original Language

-Original language of 99% of the films in our dataset is English.
+3. Original Language: Original language of 99% of the films in our dataset is English.

 4. Budget Distribution

 ![Distribution of Budget](PNG/Budget_Distribution.png)

-5. Gross Revenue Distribution

-Most domestic movies don't yield gross revenue above $200M.
+5. Gross Revenue Distribution: Most domestic movies don't yield gross revenue above $200M.
 But worldwide movies do yield higher revenue.
 Since it's assuming to be cumulative measure, this is not surprising.

 ![Distribution of Gross Revenue](PNG/Gross_Revenue_Distribution.png)

-6. Runtime Distribution

-Most movies around an hour to 2.5 hrs.
+6. Runtime Distribution: Most movies around an hour to 2.5 hrs.

 ![Distribution of Runtime](PNG/Runtime_Distribution.png)

 7. Genre Distribution

 *Original dataset had animation as a sub-genre, but we considered animation as a separate genre.
 This is because most animated films are PG or G-rated and this was a key divider of other genres.
-For example, animated action and other action films tend to show highly different patterns in terms of audience, revenue, production budget, etc.*
+For example, animated action and non-animated action films tend to show highly different patterns in terms of audience, revenue, production budget, etc.*

 ![Distribution of Genre](PNG/Genre_Distribution.png)